Lasse Virén: 1972 Olympics

 At the 1972 Summer Olympics at Munich, Virén won both the 5,000 and the 10,000 metres events.
-At the 10,000 metres final held on 3 September, Virén broke Ron Clarke's 7-year-old world record despite falling in the twelfth lap after getting tangled with Emiel Puttemans.
+At the 10,000 metres final held on 3 September, Virén broke Ron Clarke's seven-year-old world record despite falling in the twelfth lap after getting tangled with Emiel Puttemans.
 Mohamed Gammoudi also fell after being tripped by Virén's legs.
 In less than 150 metres, Virén caught up with the leading pack after losing about 20 metres.
 With 600 metres to go, Virén started an unprecedented lap-and-a-half kick to which only Puttemans was able to respond.
-The Finn won the race in 27:38:40 (which is still the current record for the Olympiastadion).
+The Finn won the race in 27:38.35.

 Virén became the fourth athlete to win both events in the same Olympics, joining fellow Finn Hannes Kolehmainen (1912), Czechoslovakia's Emil Zátopek (1952) and Russian Vladimir Kuts (1956).
-After them, Miruts Yifter (1980) and Kenenisa Bekele (2008), both from Ethiopia, and Mo Farah from Great Britain (2012 and 2016), accomplished the coveted "double".
-However, only Kolehmainen, Virén and Yifter had to endure 10,000 metres heats to qualify for the 10,000 metres final.
+After them, Miruts Yifter (1980) and Kenenisa Bekele (2008), both from Ethiopia, and Mo Farah from Great Britain (2012 and 2016) accomplished the coveted "double".
+However, only Kolehmainen, Virén and Miruts Yifter had to endure 10,000 metres heats to qualify for the 10,000 metres final.
 In the 5,000-metres final one week later, Viren could keep up with Steve Prefontaine, Gammoudi, Puttemans and Ian Stewart, in the race's quick final four laps.
 He sprinted past Gammoudi with around 110 to 120 metres to go, and won in 13:26.4, one second before Gammoudi.
 Four days later, despite the wet, chilly and windy weather in the Helsinki Olympic Stadium, he set a new world record at 5,000 metres by running 13:16.4.
-Six days later, Puttemans broke the record by roughly three seconds.
+Six days later, Puttemans broke the record by 3.4 seconds.

 One factor in Virén's Olympic victories, especially at the 1972 Olympics 5,000 and 10,000 metres, has received little attention: his careful running of almost all the bends (curves) near the inner edge of the first lane, which spared him tens of metres compared to his chief rivals.
 More specifically, Steve Prefontaine gave Virén an advantage of more than forty metres over 5,000 m in 1972, while Emiel Puttemans gave about fifty metres over 10,000 m, by running many bends wide on the outer edge of the first lane or sometimes even on the second lane.
 This metre-saving practice is called "bend (curve) mathematics".